 Buttonbush is a large, long-lived shrub that occurs naturally in wetlands and along stream and river edges.
-The flowers attract many bees, butterflies and moths.
-Its seeds are eaten by ducks and other birds, and the foliage is browsed by deer.
+Its striking, summer-blooming flowers attract a variety of insects, including bees, butterflies and the occasional hummingbird.
+Its seeds are eaten by ducks and other birds, while its foliage may be browsed by deer.
+The plant provides shelter and nesting opportunities for a myriad of wildlife, and is a larval host for several moth species.

 Family: Rubiaceae (Coffee, bedstraw or madder family)

 Native range: Nearly throughout

-To see where natural populations of starry rosinweed have been vouchered, visit www.florida.plantatlas.usf.edu.
+To see where natural populations of Buttonbush have been vouchered, visit www.florida.plantatlas.usf.edu.

-Soil: Wet sandy, clay, loamy or mucky soils
+Soil: Moist to wet sandy, clay, loamy, mucky or calcareous soils

 Exposure: Full sun to shade